huntprod/bolo/docs/tsdb.md

 - **BASE TIMESTAMP** - offset 8, length 8 - The base timestamp, in
   milliseconds since the UNIX epoch, of the earliest possible measurement tuple.
-- **BLOCK NUMBER** - offset 16, length 8 - The 64-bit unsigned
+- **THIS BLOCK NUMBER** - offset 16, length 8 - The 64-bit
-  TBLOCK ID number.
+  unsigned TBLOCK ID number.
 This is written to the file to allow for filesystem recovery where the names of files may be lost.
+- **NEXT BLOCK NUMBER** - offset 24, length 8 - The 64-bit
+  unsigned TBLOCK ID number of the block that follows this one, chronologically.
+If this is the last (most recent) block, this field must be filled with all zeroes.
-- **MEASUREMENT RELTIME** - offset 24 + 12n, length 4 - The
+- **MEASUREMENT RELTIME** - offset 32 + 12n, length 4 - The
   nth measurement tuple's `ts` component, in milliseconds since the base timestamp, as a 32-bit unsigned integer.
 This puts an upper limit of 49.7 days on a single TBLOCK's span in time.
-- **MEASUREMENT VALUE** - offset 28 + 12n, length 8 - The nth
+- **MEASUREMENT VALUE** - offset 36 + 12n, length 8 - The nth
   measurement tuple's `value` component.
 - **HMAC-SHA512** - offset 524,224 (2^19 - 64), length 64 - A
   SHA-512 HMAC digest, calculated over the first 4,032 octets of